HsinLing-Chang/Real-time-chat-room/readme.md

 - **Chat in room:** Once user join a room, the user can send and receive messages in real-time with others in the same room.

-- **Auto-disconnect on inactivity:** Users will be automatically disconnected after 10 minutes of inactivity.
+- **Auto-disconnect on inactivity:** The server periodically checks for active connections.
+If a user remains inactive for a period of time and does not respond, they may be automatically disconnected.